confetti-framework/commands/README.md

 # Confetti Commands

-Use this code for your CLI project.
+Use this template for your CLI project.
 Particularly suitable for a CI project.

 > This code contains a few files to get started on your CLI project.
 If you want more functionalities, it is better to use [Confetti Framework](https://github.com/confetti-framework/confetti).